Information about coronaviruses

 The symptoms are similar to a normal cold with or without fever, headache, sore throat, blocked nose, cough, breathing difficulties such as shortness of breath, muscle aches; conjunctivitis and gastro-intestinal symptoms are also possible.

 Many sufferers also temporarily lose their sense of taste and smell.
-However, infections can also be entirely asymptomatic, but the infected person can still pass on the virus.
+However, infections can also be asymptomatic, but the infected person might still be able to pass on the virus.

 The illness is often mild in younger and healthy people, and it can be assumed that they will recover quickly.
 Older people and/or people with pre-existing risk factors can become more seriously ill.
 Severe pneumonia can occur, and life-threatening complications can develop in some cases.